-Find more recipe on our site
+Find more recipes on our site

-Your weight loss journey probably doesn’t end after 7 days of healthy vegetarian recipes.
+Your weight loss journey probably won’t end after 7 days of healthy vegetarian recipes.
 We’re confident many of the recipes can become staples in your household.
 And then it’s about sticking to them and adding more to the mix!

 We’ve got hundreds of recipes online already.
 Just use the search on our main page.
 It should be easy to find your next favourite!